Continuously export Microsoft Defender for Cloud data

 - SQL servers on machines should have vulnerability findings resolved

-- Vulnerabilities in Azure Container Registry images should be remediated (powered by Qualys)
+- Container registry images should have vulnerability findings resolved (powered by Qualys)

 - System updates should be installed on your machines